You’ve probably never heard the phrase “as American as apple pie” applied to a dog before. Maybe that’s because you’ve never met a Boston Terrier.

 If you are looking for a lap dog, you might have found your match.
 This is a dog that loves to cuddle and snuggle and take all of your attention.
 While he doesn’t mind being in a crate occasionally, he really craves the presence of his person and wants to be together with his human as much as possible.

 Boston Terriers are definitely in the category of small dogs.
 They measure 15-17 inches in height and weigh less than 25 pounds.
-Like all small dogs, they can be prone to becoming overweight fairly easily, so you’ll need to make sure that you limit the treats and feed him good quality food.
-The life expectancy of Bostons is 11-13 years.
+Like all small dogs, the Boston Terrier can be prone to becoming overweight fairly easily, so you’ll need to make sure that you limit the treats and feed him good quality food.
+The life expectancy of the Boston Terrier is 10-14 years.

 For perspective, you can see just how small Casey is compared to the standard refrigerator that he’s sitting in front of.
 He’s only halfway to the handles.